MaddyGuthridge/aoc-2025/README.md

-# aoc-2025
+# Advent of Code 2025

-Maddy's solutions for Advent of Code in 2025
+Maddy's Advent of Code solutions for 2025.

+This year, I am trying to visualize my solutions using Svelte.